smonto2/ginormal/python_package_files/README.md

 ## Random variable generation

-[Ding, Estrada and Montoya-Blandón (2023)](#1) provide an efficient sampling algorithm for the GIN distribution and its truncated variants for the case of $\alpha > 2$.
+<a id="rvgeneration"> </a> [Ding, Estrada and Montoya-Blandón (2023)](#1) provide an efficient sampling algorithm for the GIN distribution and its truncated variants for the case of $\alpha > 2$.
 This restriction is not of concern if the goal is the perform Bayesian estimation using this distribution (see [below for more details](#digression) and Remark 2 in the paper).
 Generation is done using the ratio-of-uniforms method with mode shift ([Kinderman and Monahan, 1977](#4)), which requires the computation of the minimal bounding rectangle.
 We implement two alternatives found in the literature:
 1. [Leydold (2001)](#5) that requires information on the proportionality constants.
 2. [Hörmann and Leydold (2014)](#6) that requires solving a cubic equation.
 This is our prefered method and the default in the package.